jasonwbarnett/myjsonip.com-ruby/README.md

 | GET         | /all/yaml   | IP Address + Agent | yaml   |

-## I have x (multiple) IPs on my server with NATs, how can I leverage this site to get their WAN IP?
+## I have _x_ interfaces on my server with NATs, how can I leverage this site to get each interface WAN IP?

     require 'net/http'
     require 'json'